Lazytangent/authenticate-me-read-along/PART_2.md

 ### `csrfFetch`

-Because of how the `csrfFetch` is designed, the `Content-Type` header is automatically set to `application/json` so you will almost never have to set that header yourself when using the `csrfFetch`.
+Because of how the `csrfFetch` is designed, (see the `frontend/src/store/csrf.js` file), the `Content-Type` header is automatically set to `application/json` so you will almost never have to set that header yourself when using the `csrfFetch` in your thunk.

-Also because of how it is set up, it throws the `response` object that's returned from the `fetch` call if the status code on the response is 400 or greater, which is essentially any time your backend can't resolve a request, either because the route doesn't exist (`404`), Sequelize encountered an error when doing a query (`500`), or you don't have an authorized user logged in (`401`).
-Because the response is thrown, you will have to `catch` it somewhere in your code to parse those errors, either with a `try { ... } catch (err) { ... }` block or with `.catch()` Promise methods.
+Also, the `csrfFetch` function throws the `response` object that is returned from the `fetch` call if the status code on the response is 400 or greater.

+Possible status codes:

+1. `404` - Route doesn't exist
+2. `500` - Sequelize encountered an error when making a query
+3. `401` - No authorized user

+Because the response is thrown, you will have to `catch` it somewhere in your code to parse those errors.

+Two possibilities for catching include:

+* Using a `try { ... } catch (err) { ... }` block
+* Using `.catch()` Promise methods.

 You can follow the example in the instructions on how to do it with a `.catch()` method in Phase 1 with the `LoginFormPage` and in Phase 2 with the `SignupFormPage` components, it their `handleSubmit` functions.